Algiras/Miserable/blog/src/content/blog/2025-04-08-theartofoverthinking.md

 ---

 **Mood**: Slightly unhinged
-**Location**: Sitting in the local coffee shop that has zero outlets remaining
-**Mental State**: I'm currently identifying as a sentient pile of unwashed laundry.
+**Location**: Scattered across the floor of my own expectations
+**Mental State**: Loading...
+99% complete (estimated time: infinity)

 # The Incident

 So, today was a thing.
-The person at the checkout said 'Have a nice day' and I replied 'You too' even though it was 11 PM and the day was clearly over.
-I thought about how this perfectly encapsulates my current trajectory.
-Usually, people have a 'glow up', but I think I'm experiencing a 'gray out'.
-It's like my life is being directed by a very sad European filmmaker who forgot to write a script.
+I tried to cook a 'healthy' meal and accidentally set off the smoke alarm.
+The fire department arrived and judged my lack of seasoning.
+Apparently, salt isn't a vegetable.

 I stood there for a long time, just taking it in.
 The realization that I am an adult who is allegedly in charge of things is the most recurring nightmare I have.
-I matched with someone on an app who said their hobby was 'optimization'.
-I've never unmatched so fast in my life.
-I mean, who allowed this?

 # The Spiral

 The theme of the week is **The Art of Overthinking**.

-It sounds like a choice, doesn't it?
-Like I sat down with a planner and some gel pens and decided to lean into the chaos.
-But it's not.
-It's an accumulation of every 'I'll deal with that tomorrow' and every 'it's fine' that I've uttered over the last decade.

-I saw an ad for a 'productivity hack' that involved getting up at 4 AM to stare at a wall.
-I'm already staring at a wall at 2 AM for free.
-Am I an expert?
-Am I a visionary?
-Or am I just tired?

-I find myself thinking about the version of me I thought I'd be.
-She had matching luggage and a favorite brand of olive oil.
-She didn't spend forty-five minutes debating whether a stain on a t-shirt counts as a 'pattern'.
-We're not even the same species anymore.
+Is it 'self-care' if you're just avoiding the life you built?
+I spent the weekend 'recharging', but the battery is leaking and the charger is frayed.

+I tried to 'manifest' a better life and all I got was a targeted ad for a weighted blanket.
+Apparently, the universe thinks I just need to be pinned down.

 # The Aftermath

-I'm currently trying to decide if I should face the music or just turn the music up until I can't hear my own thoughts.
-Option B is currently winning by a landslide.

 Everything feels like it's made of cardboard and hope, and it's raining.
 But hey, at least I found a five-dollar bill in my coat pocket.
-It's enough for half an oat milk latte or one-sixteenth of a therapy session.
-Decisions, decisions.
+It's enough for half an oat milk latte.

+The sun is coming up, which is a bit rude if you ask me.
+I didn't give it permission to end the safety of the night.

 ***